 Springtime is Here – Can You Feel the Sunshine?

 The Rogue River flows 215 miles from its headwaters in Crater Lake National Park to the Pacific Ocean in Gold Beach, Oregon.
-It is an attraction for rafters, hikers, fishers, and many other outdoor enthusiasts.
-The Wild and Scenic trail along the rogue is considered a National treasure and sections of the Rogue River are protected from development by law.
-The 84-mile long Wild & Scenic Lower Rogue River was one of the original rivers designated under the Wild & Scenic Rivers Act of 1968, and carries that title from the mouth of the Applegate River to the Lobster Creek Bridge.
+It attracts rafters, hikers, fishers, and many other outdoor enthusiasts.
+The Wild and Scenic trail along the Rogue is considered a National treasure and sections of the Rogue River are protected from development by law.
+The 84-mile-long Wild & Scenic Lower Rogue River was one of the original rivers designated under the Wild & Scenic Rivers Act of 1968 and carries that title from the mouth of the Applegate River to the Lobster Creek Bridge.

 The Wild Section of the Lower Rogue River is one of the most popular whitewater runs in the world.
 Unique among boating experiences, groups may float from lodge to lodge in sections of the Rogue, or camp along the banks for the full wilderness experience.

-You might be wondering: Now how wild is this gonna get?
+You might be wondering: Now how wild is this going to get?
 Because extra care has been taken to keep the Rogue River a preserved natural wild habitat only a limited number of people are allowed through every year.
-And you won’t see any motorboats or traffic; in fact, there is no new development allowed so the only manmade structures that you will come across along the banks are the old fashioned lodges that were built before the law was passed in 1968.
+And you won’t see any motorboats or traffic; in fact, there is no new development allowed so the only man-made structures that you will come across along the banks are the old-fashioned lodges that were built before the law was passed in 1968.